Stephen Kaminski: Bishop

 Just before the Revolution in the Kingdom of Poland and wider Revolution of 1905 in the Russian Empire, Stanislaw Osada, in Historya Związku Narodowego Polskiego i rozwój ruchu narodowego Polskiego w Ameryce Północne, wrote in the United States, that Russian agents endeavored to draw believers into Old Catholicism, not for faith but for "implanting in the womb of Catholicism" the basis for Polish discord, to facilitate the russification of the Catholic Church.
 Kubiak quoted Osada: "There exists yet another danger, namely that in recent times the leaders of that movement (independent) quite unequivocally help spread among the Polish masses the slogans of the Revolutionary-Socialists."

 Over the next several years, Kaminski developed his Church.

 From 1898 to 1911 he edited and published a weekly Polish newspaper Warta, an organ of his independent church.

 He died in Buffalo on September 19, 1911.

 The consequences of the death of Bishop

+Kaminski's death led to the creation of the Polish National Catholic Church (PNCC), which was a member of the Old Catholic Churches' Union of Utrecht from 1907 to 2003.

-Eventually, the Buffalo center of the independent movement ceased to exist and most of his parishioners affiliated themselves with the Polish National Catholic Church (PNCC), the Scranton center of the independent movement.
+Eventually, the Buffalo center of the independent movement ceased to exist and most of his parishioners affiliated themselves with the Scranton center of the independent movement.
+Some of the faithful Polish Catholic Church in North America who did not join the PNCC joined a separate Christian denomination and later took the name Mariavite Old Catholic Church in North America.